-A high sensitivity speckle based fiber-optic method for registration of low intensity IR radiation is proposed.
+Abstract A high sensitivity speckle based fiber-optic method for registration of low intensity IR radiation is described.
 The method is based on the effect of variation of the speckle pattern in the far-field of a multimode fiber.
 IR radiation that falls on a lateral surface of the fiber leads to variation of the speckle image.
-Computer processing of the speckle image provides information on the amplitude of the perturbation that hits the fiber.
-An algorithm has been developed for processing of the speckle image and determining of the intensity of IR radiation.
-The results of computer simulation correlate sufficiently well with experimental ones.
+Computer processing of the speckle image provides information on the amplitude of perturbation that interacts with the fiber.
+An algorithm was developed for processing of the speckle image and determining of the intensity of IR radiation.
+The results of the computer simulation correlate well with the experimental ones.